LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Can be event-driven (eg: λ triggered by S3 put object) to call Glue ETL
   * Glue Data catalog uses an AWS Glue Data Crawler scanning DBs/S3/data to write associated metadata utilized by Glue ETL, or data discovery on Athena, Redshift Spectrum or EMR
   * Glue Job bookmarks prevent reprocessing old data
-  * Glue Databrew-clean/normalize data using pre-built transformation
+  * Glue Databrew-clean/normalize data visually using pre-built transformation (more apt for non-techical stakeholders)
-  * Glue Studio-new GUI to create, run, and monitor ETL jobs in Glue
+  * Glue Studio-new GUI to create, run, and monitor ETL jobs in Glue (more apt for technical stakeholders=>low-code, but code nevertheless)
   * Glue Streaming ETL (built on Apache Spark Structured Streaming)-compatible with Kinesis Data Streaming, Kafka, MSK
   * Glue Elastic Views:
     * Combine and replicate data across multiple data stores using SQL (View)